DecisionsDev/simulatte/README.md

 docker compose build
 ```

-Note: If you don't configure an ADS connection you will face the following error:
+Note: If you don't configure an ADS connection then you will face the following error:
 ```bash
 ERROR [simulatte/simulation-service:latest stage-1 3/3] COPY --from=builder /builder/simulatte-online/t  0.0s
 ```